-These parcels of land, measuring approximately 73.4 hectares as of the end of 2015, of rolling terrains are situated in itogon, Benguet, just ten minutes from Bagulo City by land.
+These parcels of land, measuring approximately 73.4 hectares as of the end of 2015, of rolling terrains are situated in Itogon, Benguet, just ten minutes from Baguio City by land.
 RVO likewise transferred to the Group rights to another 2.9 hectares of land to complete the total area at 76.3 hectares.
-The Group is developing the property into the Alphaland Bagulo Mountain Lodges.
+The Group is developing the property into the Alphaland Baguio Mountain Lodges.

-The fair value of the property based on an independent appraiser's report dated October 22, 2018, November 10, 2017 and December 2, 2016 is at £9,000 per square meter or a total of £4.7 billion, £7,353 per square meter or a total of £4.4 billion and £5,900 per square meter or a total of £4.6 billion, respectively.
+The fair value of the property based on an independent appraiser's report dated October 22, 2018, November 10, 2017 and December 2, 2016 is at ₱9,000 per square meter or a total of ₱4.7 billion, ₱7,353 per square meter or a total of ₱4.4 billion and ₱5,900 per square meter or a total of ₱3.6 billion, respectively.

 The Group acquired the property in 2015 at its zonal value, or a total acquisition cost of P106.0 million, which is substantially below the appraised value.
-As a consideration to RVC for having sold the property at its zonal value, RVO shall have a 15% interest, to be finalized upon conclusion of the project, without need of any further investment or equity infusion.
+As a consideration to RVO for having sold the property at its zonal value, RVO shall have a 15% interest in the project without need of any further investment or equity infusion.
 The Group will shoulder all development costs required for the project.